 In this delightfully destructive game, players control hedgehogs who use anything and everything to kill, maim and obliterate each other.
 The turn-based action takes place on various destructive environments and features a dizzying amount of weapons.
 The collateral damage of the weapons can alter the landscape, restricting the movement of the hedgehogs.
 Luckily, the hedgehogs have various tools like ropes and parachutes at their disposal to help them navigate the land and get a clear shot at the enemy.
 If this sounds to you a lot like another turn-based war game featuring seemingly harmless animals, you wouldn’t be wrong.
 Hedgewars is heavily influenced by the long-running “Worms” series.

-The only FPS on the list, Xonotic is a fast-paced multiplayer game built on a heavily-modified version of the Quake engine.
-Xonotic features multiple game modes including staples like capture the flag and deathmatch and features a number of futuristic weapons.
-Gameplay emphasis is on speed and mastering level layout, making Xonotic similar to games like Unreal Tourament and Quake.
+Xonotic is a fast-paced multiplayer game built on a heavily-modified version of the Quake engine.
+Xonotic features multiple game modes including staples like capture-the-flag and deathmatch and features a number of futuristic weapons.
+Gameplay emphasis is on speed and mastering level layout, making Xonotic similar to games like Unreal Tournament and Quake.

 Fancy fighting elves, trolls, orcs and dragons?
 The Battle for Wesnoth indulges all your Tolkien-esque impulses in a turn-based strategy game.
 Players fight for dominance in a high fantasy realm populated with colorful retro sprites.
 In addition to factoring in the strengths and weaknesses of units, players must also account for weather and types of terrain during their quest, all of which can have an effect on the outcome of a battle.
 The stable version of the game includes sixteen campaigns; however, there are many unofficial campaigns in the form of user-made add-ons.